-Travel among the islets by Zodiac to view Atlantic puffins, razorbills, and guillemots.
-Go ashore for a stroll through the fishing village of Aa.
+Travel among the islets by Zodiac to view Atlantic puffins, razorbills, and murres.
+Go ashore at the island of Værøy.
 Later, cruise into dramatic Trollfjorden, one of the most famous fjords in Norway.

 This morning, enter the long fjord of Tysfjorden, where only a few small villages cling to the rocky shores.
-Explore Hellemobotn and the area’s numerous side channels by Zodiac, kayak, or on foot.
-(B,L,D)
+Explore the U-shaped valley of Hellemobotn whose fjord reaches far inland, ending just a few miles from the border of Sweden.

 Tromsø is known as the “gateway to the Arctic” because so many Arctic expeditions originated here.
 Visit the Polar Museum and the Arctic Cathedral, where the unique architecture evokes snow and icebergs.

 We now set our sights on the high Arctic, taking advantage of opportunities to explore Bear Island.
 Glide a Zodiac into the coves and inlets of this mist-shrouded island, populated by hundreds of thousands of fulmars, kittiwakes, and murres.

 Spend five days searching for walruses, seals, reindeer, arctic foxes, and polar bears among the deep fjords, mountains, and ice sheets of Svalbard.
 Our itinerary is flexible to allow us to make the most of ice and weather conditions, and wildlife sightings.
 Shore walks and Zodiac and kayaking adventures bring us up close to untouched landscapes and passing icebergs.

 Disembark in Longyearbyen and visit the Svalbard Art Gallery and Svalbard Museum.
-Then board our charter flight to Oslo and check into the Radisson Blu Hotel.
+Then board our charter flight to Oslo and check in to the SAS Radisson Blu Airport Hotel.